rafabez/pollisonic_generator/README.md

 ## 🖥️ Technologies Used
 - [Tone.js](https://tonejs.github.io/) – Web Audio API-based synthesizer.
 - [Pollinations.ai](https://pollinations.ai/) – AI-based MIDI pattern generation.
-- Vanilla JavaScript, HTML, and CSS for modular UI.
+- Vanilla JavaScript, HTML, and CSS for UI.

 ## 📝 License
 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.